Aafi316/Pizza-Sales-Analysis/README.md

 The lowest-performing pizzas consistently appear in the Veggie category, suggesting menu optimization opportunities

-📁 How to Use
+📁 How to Use;
 Open the SQL scripts in your preferred SQL environment to explore the data and replicate calculations

 Open the Excel file to interact with the dashboard

 Filter by date, category, or size to view dynamic insights

-🚀 Future Enhancements
+🚀 Future Enhancements;
 Add customer demographic analysis

 Build the dashboard in Power BI or Tableau for web deployment

 Forecast future sales using seasonal trend analysis

-🙏 Acknowledgements
+🙏 Acknowledgements;
 Data inspired by online SQL project datasets

 Thanks to the open-source community for Excel dashboard design inspirations